-The idea for forming an apex body for the craft industry emerged out of various discussions between some of the eminent personalities of this industry who have also been members of AIACA’s board, especially William Bissell, the Managing Director of FabIndia and Laila Tyabji, the Chairperson of Dastkar.
+The handloom and handicraft sectors in India have deep cultural and historical significance.
+They have evolved from generations of artisans producing objects of utility and decoration primarily by hand, with the help of simple tools.
+The objective of making these sectors sustainable and viable, led to the idea of forming an apex body for the craft industry.
+It was a result of various discussions between some of the eminent personalities of this sector who have also been members of AIACA’s board, especially William Bissell, the Managing Director of Fabindia and Laila Tyabji, the Chairperson of Dastkar.

-While many individuals and organizations in this sector, over the years, have been engaging with the government on various issues such as the need to reform unclear policies, tax regulations with respect to starting and running a crafts-based business, lack of access to credit and social security services for craf tworkers and various other issues, there has been little impact due to the isolated nature of these initiatives.
-The crafts sector is the second largest employer in the country after agriculture, yet the government gave it a low priority vis-à-vis other sectors in policy-making due to their unorganized nature and the fact that most craft workers operated in the informal sector.
-The rapidly changing economic scenario within India was creating new threats and opportunities for the sector and these developments required pro-active research to support policy-making for enabling craft workers to deal with the threats as well as to take advantage of domestic market opportunities created by economic and trade liberalization.
+While many individuals and organizations in this sector, over the years, have been engaging with the government on various issues such as the need to reform unclear policies, tax regulations regarding setting up and running a crafts-based business, lack of access to credit and social security services for craft workers and various other issues, there has been little impact due to the isolated nature of these initiatives.
+The heterogeneous, dispersed and unorganized nature of production in the crafts sector made it difficult to translate sectoral growth or interventions into improved living standards for artisans.

-Thus, the All India Artisans and Craftworkers Welfare Association (AIACA) commenced in March 2003 as an informal association of Craft NGOs and producer organizations spread across India.
-After operating as an informal association for one year, AIACA was formally registered under the Societies Registration Act on 30th -January, 2004.
+Thus, the All India Artisans and Craftworkers Welfare Association (AIACA) commenced in March 2003 as an informal association of craft NGOs and producer organizations spread across India.
+After operating as an informal association for one year, AIACA was formally registered under the Societies Registration Act on 30th January, 2004.